Preserve Fresh Eggs Without Refrigeration – 10 Easy Ways

 Keep Eggs Cool in a Root Cellar

-The simplest way to preserve eggs without a fridge is to find another way to keep them cool.
+The simplest way to preserve raw eggs without refrigeration is to find another way to keep them cool.
 A root cellar or cold storage area can allow you to provide cooler temperatures for egg storage without power.

 Of course, how long unwashed eggs will last outside a refrigerator will depend on the temperature and humidity levels you can achieve in your storage space.
 Ideally, you should aim for a temperature below 50 degrees F ( 10 degrees C.) and humidity of around 75%.
 Of course, maintaining these conditions can be much more challenging in warm and arid climate zones.